- An API is a set of rules that lets two different software programs talk to each other and share data.

 How Does an API Work?

 Most modern APIs use a format called REST (Representational State Transfer) and communicate over the internet.
-Here's a simplified breakdown:
+Here is a simplified breakdown:

-- Processing: The API receives the request, checks if it's valid, and asks the server to carry out the action.
+- Processing.
+The API receives the request, checks if it is valid, and asks the server to carry out the action.

 Think of it like filling out a form online: you fill in the blanks (your request), submit it (the API call), and get a confirmation or result back (the response).